veelenga/awesome-crystal/CONTRIBUTING.md

   - List items should be sorted alphabetically
   - Each item should be limited to one link
-  - Description should be clear and concise
+  - Description should be clear and concise. **Excessive information like *"... for Crystal programming language"* should be omitted**

 ### New package requirements